pegasystems/pega-helm-charts/terratest/run-tests-from-cmdline.md

 # Running tests from the command line

-The test can also be run from the command line which avoids needing to have a license needed to use the IntelliJ plugin.
+The test can also be run from the command line which allows you to avoid complying with the IntelliJ plugin license requirements.

 ## Prerequisites
-- A local clone of this repo
+- You have a local clone of this repo
-- Install an appropriate version go (v1.13+)
+- You have installed an appropriate go version (v1.13 or later)
-- Install dep
+- You have installed dep

 ## Setup
-Add {path to repo}/terratest to GOPATH environment variable.
+Add {path to repo}/terratest to the GOPATH environment variable on your local system.

 Then:
 - cd to {path to repo}/terratest/src/test